1974 French Embassy attack in The Hague: Aftermath

 The Government of France said on 18 September that its secret service would organise an international effort against the Japanese Red Army.

 The Dutch Budget Day (Dutch: Prinsjesdag), where the reigning monarch addresses Parliament and proposes the next year's budget, was scheduled for 17 September.
 The traditional ride in the Golden Coach did not happen.
 Instead Queen Juliana was driven in a car, along a heavily protected route.

-The JRA's next major activity would be the August 1975 AIA building hostage crisis in Malaysia.
+The JRA's next major activity was the August 1975 AIA building hostage crisis in Malaysia.

 Trial of attackers

 Kazue Yoshimura was arrested by Peruvian DIRCOTE agents in Lima on 25 May 1996 after alleged contacts with members of the Maoist Shining Path (SP) insurgency.
 The trace to her arrest was established after the 1995 Bucharest capture of Yukiko Ekita with a false Peruvian passport.
 She had supposedly intended on traveling to the coca-growing Huallaga Valley, the last stronghold of the diminished Peruvian Maoist insurgency as well as a drug-trafficking haven.
 According to the Peruvian Caretas magazine, she was aiming on helping establish a JRA presence in South America and may have even established contacts with Jun Nishikawa, another JRA operative later captured in Bolivia.
 Yoshimura was later deported to Japan by the government of Alberto Fujimori (a Japanese Peruvian), who stated that there was no proof against her despite the overwhelming intelligence data.
 The move was allegedly the result of pressure from Japanese authorities.
 In December 1997, Yoshimura was sentenced to two and half years imprisonment for passport forgery.

 Two of the three members who allegedly attacked the embassy, Haruo Wakō and Nishikawa were detained and extradited to Japan, where they were later imprisoned.
 The other member, Junzō Okudaira, is still at large.
 Fusaku Shigenobu was captured by the Japanese police on 8 November 2000, after many years on the run.
 She was found guilty of her involvement in the attack and sentenced in 2006 to 20 years in prison.
+She was released in 2022.

 Carlos the Jackal faced trial for the Paris café attack in 2017, and was given a third life sentence.
 During the trial he claimed that "no one in the Palestinian resistance has executed more people than I have," and claimed responsibility for a total of about 80 killings.
 It is thought he bombed the café to put more pressure on the French government into the JRA's demands in Netherlands.
 Carlos had already been imprisoned since 1996 for other international terrorist activities.